shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 })
 ```

 And that's it!
-As long as the callback return value is one of the accepted data types our Step will attach as expected, even to dynamic elements.
-In previous iterations of Shepherd this was more difficult because the oranges element wouldn't exist at the time of `attachTo` resolution.
+As long as the callbacks return value is one of the accepted data types our `Step` will attach as expected --even to dynamic elements.
+In previous iterations of Shepherd this was more difficult because the `.oranges` element wouldn't exist at the time of `attachTo` resolution.
 Let's take a look at another way we can select  `.oranges`.

 ```js
 const step = new Step(tour, {